Incremental Measurement of Structural Entropy for Dynamic Graphs: Dynamic Adjustment Strategies for Two-Dimensional Encoding Trees

-Eq. (\ref{node-entropy-difference}) holds, and thus Theorem~\ref{node strategy} is proved.
 According to Theorem~\ref{node strategy}, our node strategy minimizes the updated structural entropy when the total volume of the whole graph $2m$ is approximately larger than $e$ times the maximum volume $V_m$ of all communities.
 Usually, we have $\theta \approx 1$, so the real condition is much looser.